Stephen-Gates/eapd/docs/rules/setup.md

 ## Event cards

-Shuffle the Event cards and place them face-down in a pile.[^1]
+Shuffle the Event cards and place them face-down in a pile.

 ---